BIH-MI/herald-lang/README.md

 ## About HERALD

 HERALD stands for Human-centric Extraction for Research and Analysis of Longitudinal Data.
 It is a specialized query language designed to facilitate the extraction and aggregation of longitudinal data into cross-sectional tables for statistical analyses and machine learning.
 HERALD's syntax closely mirrors natural language.
-The prototype implementation consists of an excecution engine, a graphical query editor, and an online demo supporting analytics functionalities.
+The implementation consists of an excecution engine, a graphical query editor, and an online demo supporting analytics functionalities.

 This repository, "herald-lang," contains the core modules of HERALD.